Michael Fischer

 He holds law degrees from the University of Zurich (lic. iur., 1999) and the London School of Economics (LL.M., 2003).
 He was admitted to the Zurich Bar in 2002 and qualified as a certified tax expert in 2010.
 Prior to co-founding Fischer Ramp Buchmann AG Michael spent 13 years as associate and partner in an international Swiss law firm in London (2003 to 2006) and in Zurich (from 2006).

-The leading legal directories, including Chambers HNW (Band 1), Legal 500 (Leading Individual) Who’s Who Legal and BestLawyers, continuously rank him as a leader in the fields of Private Client and Tax.
+The prime legal directories, including Chambers HNW (Band 1), Legal 500 (Leading Individual) Who’s Who Legal and BestLawyers, continuously rank him as a leader in the fields of Private Client and Tax.

 Chambers quotes sources as saying that Michael is “a market leader for tax and especially for high net worth advice.
 He is very dedicated to private client matters … and has a really boutique approach” (2019) and he “is very, very quick on facts and figures.
 He gets it very quickly and finds the relevant information.”
 (2020)